swistakm/hupwatch/README.md

 See the usage with `hupwatch --help` for more information on possible configuration options:

+    usage: hupwatch [-h] [-v] [-w SEC] [-k] -- command [arguments]

+    Graceful reloader for services

+    optional arguments:
+      -h, --help                 show this help message and exit -v, --verbose              enable logging to stdout (use multiple times to increase verbosity)
+      -w SEC, --warmup-time SEC  Time for warmup of new service before attempting to shutdown the old one
+      -k, --kill-at-exit         Kill the child process when HUP watch exits

 There is also some details important detail of handling failures and what to do when **hupwatch** receives other signals (e.g. `KILL`, `TERM`,